Consulate General of Israel, Bengaluru: Services and activities

 From 1 July 2014 the consulate started issuing visas to Israel for the people of South Indian states Karnataka, Kerala, Tamil Nadu and Puducherry.
 They partnered with IVS Processing Services Ltd. for this service.
 At that time more than 40,000 Indians were travelling to Israel every year.
 Menahem Kanafi, Israel's Consul-General in Bangalore, told at that time:

 The opening of the centre will intensify people-to-people contact through travel.
 We are fully committed to strengthening the relationship between Israel and India.

 At the same time the consulate signed a Karnataka-Israel programme to nurture collaborative industrial Research and Development (R&D) ventures between Karnataka and Israeli companies by providing financial support.
 In July of that year, the consulate organized an Israeli film festival for the citizens of Bangalore.
 This event was jointly organized with the Suchitra Film Society and Bangalore Cultural Partners.
 Between 3 and 31 July, nine Israeli films were screened.

 In 2014 the consulate also started providing scholarships to Indian students to study in Israeli educational institutions.
 In September 2014 John Joe Vattathara was the first student from Bangalore to be awarded a scholarship for a four-year electrical and electronics engineering course at Tel Aviv University (TAU).

-In November 2015, Ziv Shalvi, Deputy Chief of Mission and Consular, Consulate General of Israel in Bangalore, visited Kochi, Kerala and met K.C.
-Joseph, the state culture minister to discuss the plans and possibilities of restoring Jewish monuments in and around the place.